The Hollywood Foreign Press Association has spoken…

-This afternoon saw the controversial organisation unveil their list of nominations for film and television with The Banshees of Inisherin dominating the big-screen contenders with a hefty eight mentions.
+This afternoon saw the controversial organisation unveil their Golden Globe Award nominations across film and television, with the big-screen contenders dominated by The Banshees of Inisherin with a hefty eight nods.

-The Irish dramedy, which focuses on the abrupt fall-out between two old friends, is shortlisted for Best Motion Picture (Comedy/Musical) while filmmaker Martin McDonagh is in contention twice for his directing and writing.
+The Irish dark comedy, which focuses on the abrupt fall-out between two old friends, is shortlisted for the coveted Best Motion Picture (Comedy or Musical) accolade, while filmmaker Martin McDonagh is in contention twice for his directing and writing.

 Additionally, leading man Colin Farrell is up for Best Actor (Comedy/Musical) while co-stars Brendan Gleeson, Barry Keoghan and Kerry Condon are all nominated for their supporting turns.

-Meanwhile, the multiverse-based dramedy Everything Everywhere All at Once performed well with six nods including the coveted Best Motion Picture (Comedy/Musical) award as well as acting mentions for Michelle Yeoh, Jamie Lee Curtis and comeback king Ke Huy Quan.
+Meanwhile, the multiverse-based dramedy Everything Everywhere All at Once performed well with six nominations including Best Motion Picture (Comedy/Musical) as well as three nods for its cast.

-On the drama front, Steven Spielberg’s semi-autobiographical film The Fabelmans is in contention for five Globes including the coveted Best Motion Picture (Drama) in which it competes against blockbuster sequels Avatar: The Way of Water and Top Gun: Maverick plus the music-based biopic Elvis and the drama TÁR.
+On the drama front, Steven Spielberg’s semi-autobiographical film The Fabelmans is in contention for five Globes including the coveted Best Motion Picture (Drama) in which it competes against the music-based biopic Elvis, the drama TÁR and blockbuster sequels Avatar: The Way of Water and Top Gun: Maverick.

-The 80th Golden Globe Awards will take place on Wednesday 11th January (1:00am GMT) with hosting duties being taken by comedian Jerrod Carmichael.
+The 80th Golden Globe Awards will take place at the Beverly Hilton in Beverly Hills on 11 January, with hosting duties being taken by comedian Jerrod Carmichael.

-The full list of film nominees can be found below (winner predictions in blue):
+The full list of Globe (film) nominations are below (winner predictions in blue):

 BEST MOTION PICTURE (DRAMA)